streamblocks/streamblocks-tycho/doc/overview.md

 - The class that loads Cal declarations from source files is `se.lth.cs.tycho.compiler.CalLoader`.

 ## Program Representation
-Cal programs are represented in the compiler by their abstract syntax trees.
-The package `se.lth.cs.tycho.ir`, in the source tree `core/src/main/java`, and its subpackages contains classes and interfaces for representing the different syntactical elements of a Cal program.
+Cal programs are represented in the compiler by abstract syntax trees.
+The package `se.lth.cs.tycho.ir`, in the source tree `core/src/main/java`, and its subpackages contains classes and interfaces for representing the different syntactical elements of Cal programs.
 The subpackages `stmt` and `expr` contain classes for representing statements and expressions, respectively.
 For example `se.lth.cs.tycho.ir.stmt.StmtWhile` represents a while-statement and `se.lth.cs.tycho.ir.expr.ExprApplication` represents a function application.
 The subpackage `decl` contains classes for representing declarations of variables, types and entites.
-(Note that the type declarations are not currently used, but serve as a placeholder for future addition.)
+(Note that the type declarations are not currently used, but serve as a placeholder for a future addition.)
 Other subpackages include `types` for type annotations, `entity` for actors, actor machines and network descriptions, and `network` for the flat graph representation of a network.

 The abstract syntax trees in Tÿcho are immutable data structures.
 As a consequence, all program transformations need to build new versions of the tree.
 However, if a subtree is not affected by a transformation, it can be reused in the new tree.
 To simplify structural sharing, all node classes should implement a method `copy` with the same parameters as its constructor has, that returns a node with the given children.
 The `copy` method on a node is allowed to return the node itself if the children given as parameters are the children of the node.

 The root node of a tree is called a *compilation task* and is described by `se.lth.cs.tycho.compiler.CompilationTask`.
-A compilation task contains the qualified identifier of the entity that is compiled (e.g. com.example.Network), a list of loaded source files and the resulting flat network.
+A compilation task contains the qualified identifier of the entity that is compiled (e.g. `com.example.Network`), a list of loaded source files with their abstract syntax trees, and the resulting flat network.
 Each phase of the compilation takes a compilation task as input and returns a (possibly transformed) compilation task as output.

 A common way of keeping a class hierarchy open for adding methods is to use the visitor pattern.
-However, Tÿcho does *not* implement the visitor pattern, but uses a library called MultiJ to allow the same kind of extensibility.
-A MultiJ module is a Java interface with default methods that is annotated with the `@org.multij.Module` annotation.
-Methods that have the same name but different parameter types constitutes a multi-method.
-When a module is compiled, a new class is generated that implements dynamic dispatch on the parameter types of all multi-methods in a module.
-The following example is a module with one multi-method `foo` consisting of three methods.
+However, Tÿcho does not implement the visitor pattern, but uses a library called MultiJ to allow similar extensibility.
+MultiJ is structured around modules that contain multi-methods (i.e. methods with dispatch on the runtime types of the parameters).
+A module is defined as a Java interface that is annotated with the `@org.multij.Module` annotation.
+All methods in a module that have the same name constitute a multi-method.
+When a multi-method is invoked, MultiJ compares the runtime types types of the given arguments to the parameter types of the definitions and selects the most specific implementation.
+The following example is a module `Example` with one multi-method `foo` consisting of three methods.

 ```java
 @Module